-From the moment you arrive in India, you will feel completely hypnotized by the colors, engulfed by the scents and enchanted by the music.
-You’ll become enamored with the vast cuisine and the warmth of the people.
-In celebration of the launch of our India trip, Exoticca has compiled a list of the ways India is a celebration of your five senses.
+From the moment you arrive in India you will feel completely hypnotized by the colours, engulfed by the scents and enchanted by the music.
+You’ll become enamoured with the vast cuisine and the warmth of the people.
+In celebration of the launch of our India trip “Palaces and deserts of Rajasthan”, Exoticca have compiled a list of the ways India is a celebration of your five senses.

 Without a doubt, India is one of the most visually stunning places on the planet.
-Everything from the food to clothing bursts with vibrancy and colors that are as lively as the people.
-Bright colors are also reflected in the architecture of some of the cities.
+Everything from the food to clothing bursts with vibrancy and colours that are as lively as the people.
+Bright colours are also reflected in the architecture of some of the cities.

 The myriad of smells in India may come as a bit of a shock upon arrival, however, those nose wrinkling moments make the tantalizing aroma of spices, flowers and perfume that little bit more pleasurable.
 Roses, amber and jasmine were often used to scent the estates of Maharajas and today these scents can still be found in markets and many establishments across the country.

 The smells of spices will also be omnipresent during your trip.
 Walking down any street, you will notice the smell of cardamom, coriander and peanut oil, which is used to cook many traditional dishes.
 You’ll often smell incense too, used in both social and religious settings.

 Indian cuisine is synonymous with spice and often features a variety of vegetables.
 Some of the most used spices are chili, ginger, cumin and saffron.
 These, when grounded together, are known as Garam masala.
 This blend helps create some of the most seductive and flavoursome food that is often served on a Thali, a metal plate with small bowls.
 Essential meals to try whilst on your trip are Tandoori chicken, seasoned with Masala; Biryani rice; or dosa, a typical Indian crêpe.